nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Fridge**: A personalised storage that contains all the ingredients that a user has
-* **Recipe**: A set of cooking instructions that describes how to prepare a healthy meal and ingredients required
+* **Recipe**: A set of cooking instructions that describes how to prepare a meal and ingredients required
-* **Ingredient**: Foods that can be used to prepare a particular healthy dish according to a recipe
+* **Ingredient**: Foods that can be used to prepare a particular dish according to a recipe
 * **Consumption**: A counter which calculates and displays the calorie intake of a user based on the recipes consumed

 --------------------------------------------------------------------------------------------------------------------